Sidi Barrani Jass

 Other Sites, Software and Online Games

-The Swiss Jassonkel site has Sidi Barrani rules and advice in German.
+The Swiss Jassonkel site (archive copy) has Sidi Barrani rules and advice in German.
 The 'Jass uncle' is presumably Gottlieb Rüttimann since the text is the same as in his book Stöck Wis Stich (Luzern, 1969).

 At Jürg von Burg's Jass site you can play a version of Sidi Barrani online against computer opponents.